 Although body language is an essential aspect of dog behavior, they also rely on vocalization to convey messages.
 A string of barks usually translates to a warning, distress, or happiness.
 A high-pitched tone means something’s off, while low-toned barks mean something is bothering your dog.

 Howling is a way to locate you or to seek attention.
 Some dogs also howl at alarm sounds, bells, or passing sirens.
-Whining is often based on anticipation or stress.
+Whining is often based on anticipation or stress, but could just mean your dog is hungry.
 It can also be a sign of pain, so if this is a repetitive, pronounced, or unusually new behavior, it’s essential to visit a vet.
 Growling can indicate playfulness or roughhousing, depending on context.

 Conclusion